rleber/bun/doc/exam_usage.md

 - Using the form expr:<expression>
 - Or, just using the <expression> without the "expr:" prefix

-BE CAREFUL: bash shell escaping can do weird, unexpected things to the value of your formula.
+BE CAREFUL: bash shell escaping can do weird, unexpected things to the value of your expression.
 If strange things are happening, try using the --inspect option to have the command print back for you the value of the expression as it was received.